Wealthspan Foundations

 01

-Time influences risk, return, taxes, and flexibility.
+Time influences risk, taxes, flexibility, and sustainability.
 Longer timelines require different assumptions and different tradeoffs than shorter ones.
-Most planning tools underestimate this.

 02

-A high net worth does not guarantee long-term financial stability.
-Sustainability depends on how resources are structured, accessed, and managed over time, not just how large they are.
+A high net worth does not guarantee long-term stability.
+Sustainability depends on how resources are structured, accessed, and coordinated over time.

 03

-Life does not move in straight lines.
-Wealthspan considers transitions such as career changes, caregiving, health shifts, and evolving priorities, not just a fixed retirement date.
+Wealthspan considers transitions such as retirement, caregiving, health changes, widowhood, and shifting priorities, not just a fixed target date.

 04

 Market volatility is only one form of risk.
-Liquidity constraints, income disruptions, and the timing of life events can have equal or greater impact over long horizons.
+Liquidity constraints, income disruption, tax friction, and the timing of life events can matter just as much.

 Read in any order.